 Jaime Heiku McLeod

 Jaime Heiku McLeod is a priest and teacher at Treetop.
 She received dharma transmission from Peter Wohl in 2016.

-She is a member of the White Plum Asanga, the Soto Zen Buddhist Association, and the Zen Peacemaker Order, as well as an ordained friend of the Lay Zen Teachers Association.
+She is a member of the White Plum Asanga, the Soto Zen Buddhist Association, the Zen Peacemaker Order, and the Lewiston-Auburn Interfaith Clergy Association.
+She is also an ordained friend of the Lay Zen Teachers Association.
 In addition to teaching at Teeetop, Jaime serves as a volunteer chaplain at Bates College and as the guiding teacher of Great Falls Zen, a Treetop-affiliated sitting group based in Lewiston, Maine

 She’s a proponent of socially engaged Buddhism and believes there is no practice without compassionate activity in the world, growing out of a direct experience of connection with the Earth and all beings.
 Her mode of practice is fervently non-monastic, and she strives to help students find opportunities for renunciation in the realm of work, love, and home.

-Jaime makes her living as a textbook editor and freelance journalist.
-She lives in Lewiston with her wife, Melissa, their son, Silas, and a house full of pets.
+Jaime makes her living as a textbook editor and freelance journalist, most recently serving as a Contributing Editor for Buddhadharma: The Practitioner’s Quarterly.
+She lives in Lewiston with her wife, Melissa, their son, Silas, and their pets.
 In her free time, she enjoys camping, nature walks, swimming, science fiction, mythology, and crafting.